AdobeDocs/advertising-learn.en/help/guide-1/overview.md

 # Overview

-Welcome to the something something user guide.
+Welcome to the user guide.